List of Wolfmother and Andrew Stockdale band members: Since 2013

 Stockdale revived the Wolfmother moniker just a few months after retiring it, before Rosser left the band in June 2013.
 Hammond briefly took over on drums, before also leaving the next month.
 A third drummer in as many months, Tony McCall, lasted only a few weeks in the group.
 The band subsequently reverted to a trio with Steele switching over to drums, and in 2014 they released their third album New Crown.
 Steele had left by early 2015, with the Voidz and former Nine Inch Nails drummer Alex Carapetis taking his place for tour dates in April and May.
 For shows later in the year, Atkins took over on drums.
 For their fourth album Victorious, Stockdale and Peres were joined by session drummers Josh Freese and Joey Waronker.
 Carapetis returned for the subsequent Gypsy Caravan Tour.

 By June 2017, Hamish Rosser had returned to the band.
 Long-term member Peres left Wolfmother in early 2018, committing to tour dates with Xavier Rudd instead.
 For their appearance at Mojo Burning Festival in April, the band played with Dave Atkins on rhythm guitar, Hobo Magic bassist Jake Bennett and an extra keyboardist.
 Starting in May, the band toured with bassist Brad Heald and keyboardist Lachy Doley, the latter of whom was replaced later in the year by Katie McGurl.
 From late 2019, the band's touring lineup comprised Stockdale, bassist and keyboardist Bobby Poulton, and drummer Brett "Wolfie" Wolfenden.
 In early 2021, Rosser returned again while bassist Alex McConnell joined the band.
-McConnell was replaced by a returning Poulton in November 2021, who has remained with the band since.
+McConnell was replaced by a returning Poulton in November 2021.

+In 2023, the rhythm section was replaced by James Wassenaar (bass) and Christian Condon (drums).